 Similar to working capital, this indicator represents Council's ability to meet its short term commitments without the need to use funds which are earmarked for other purposes.
-The reduction from is due to a significant loan repayment amount, capital work investment and impact of rate capping.
+The reduction is due to capital work investment and impact of rate capping.